 If you’re not sure what to say, a simple handshake, with eye contact and a “sorry for your loss” is also acceptable, although it’s more formal and less comforting.
 It’s also important to look for social cues at these gatherings and understand when your comfort is no longer needed, and when you should let others step in.

-If you have any questions about this topic or other funeral related questions please feel free to ask any questions.
+If you have any questions about this topic or other funeral-related questions please feel free to ask questions.